businessOwned by: Customer-owned

 - Low-cost home loan: It features a 100% offset account and redraw facilities with no upfront or bank fees.
 It is their most popular product available for both owner-occupiers and investors.

-- Low-cost home loan (Value package): A fully-packaged discounted home loan with additional benefits such as insurance discounts and complimentary financial planning meeting.
+- Low-cost home loan (Value package): A fully-packaged discounted home loan with additional benefits such as insurance discounts and complementary financial planning meeting.
 A $395 annual fee applies.

 - Qantas points home loan: Similar to their low-cost home loan, it comes with the ability to earn Qantas Points (frequent-flyer-program) albeit at a slightly higher rate on your home loan.